f5devcentral/f5-big-iq-lab/docs/class1/module2/lab12.rst

 .. note:: Estimated time to complete: **25 minutes**

-In this lab, we are going to use GitLab to store the BIG-IP configuration (AS3 declaration) and deploy it through BIG-IQ to BIG-IP.
+In this lab, we are going to use GitLab to store the BIG-IP configuration (AS3 declaration) and deploy it through BIG-IQ to BIG-IP using Ansible.
 We are leveraging a **CI/CD pipeline** in GitLab in order to make changes on the BIG-IP device.

+**Ansible** is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

+**GitLab** is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and continuous integration and deployment pipeline features.

 GitLab will keep track of the changes and control **user access** to the application service configuration of the F5 BIG-IP.
 We are using BIG-IQ to provide **visibility with enhanced analytics** (HTTP/TCP) to the DevOps/Application owner.